How do UPI & Payment Links blow Payment Gateways out of the water? How can you leverage UPI Payment links for your business? Find out with Decentro!

 TLDR, we could say that in any industry that could switch to cash-free or card-free payment mode, it can utilize UPI or payment links to improve its financial & payment workflows.

-Whenever a business raises an invoice, payments can be made smooth & instantaneous by embedding a QR code or payment link right within the invoice.
-The payee entity can just scan or visit the link and wrap up the transaction.
+B2B payments can be made smooth & instantaneous by embedding a QR code or payment link right within the invoice.
+The payee entity can just scan the QR code for payments or visit the link and wrap up the transaction.

 Logistics & Trade